-Update, February 17 2020 (5:30AM ET): We’ve updated our article to include repair costs for the brand-new Samsung Galaxy Z Flip.
+Update, February 24 2021 (4:30AM ET): We’ve updated our article to include repair costs for the Samsung Galaxy Z Fold 2 and the brand-new Huawei Mate X2.
 You can scroll down to view these details and information on repairs for other foldable phones.

 2019 marked the debut of foldable smartphones, after years of rumors and speculation.
-Between Huawei, Samsung, and Motorola, there are several prominent devices either on the market already or waiting in the wings.
+Since then, we’ve seen Samsung, Huawei, and Motorola all launch more foldable devices.

 The last thing you want to do is drop your new purchase, as foldable displays are cutting-edge technology and pricey as well.
 But what’s the damage to your wallet if your foldable phone needs a screen repair?
 We’ve got you covered with our rundown.